 This project will identify locations within City of Ryde where there is a large volume of both pedestrians and cyclists, and review the safety and performance of these active transport routes.
 Particular attention will be given to increasing safety around high pedestrian areas such as schools, shopping centres, bus stops and busy recreational routes.
 Opportunities to increase pedestrian safety through measures such as improved infrastructure and signage will be considered.
-The program will align with existing City of Ryde road safety programs, including Safety Around Schools.
+The program will align with existing City of Ryde road safety programs, including Safety Around Schools

-Bank Street bridge upgrade, Meadowbank - (minor upgrade) (Meadowbank Map) Figure 30
+Bank Street bridge upgrade.
+Meadowbank -- (minor upgrade) Figure 30 - Meadowbank Map

 The existing Bank Street bridge carries vehicular traffic across the railway line at Meadowbank.
 The bridge is relatively narrow with a single traffic lane in each direction, reaching capacity during morning and afternoon peaks.
-The location and alignment of this important local bridge represents a barrier to smooth traffic flow, with vehicles needing to travel adjacent to shops and the railway station.
-This project would consider a new bridge across the railway line at the same location and/ or aligned to Underdale Lane.
+This project aims to improve existing facilities for active transport, while making minor improvements to the existing alignment.
+Options for bridge replacement will be considered when the existing bridge approaches the end of its useful life, including alignment with Underdale Lane.
 City of Ryde is also exploring options to divert through traffic around the Meadowbank local centre (see LA-6).

-6 Investigate better 'place' outcome with traffic diverted via Underdale Lane / Faraday Lane, Meadowbank
+Investigate better 'place' outcome with traffic diverted via Underdale Lane / Faraday Lane, Meadowbank